mudgen/awesome-diamonds/README.md

 * [Example of Adding New State Variables in Diamond Upgrade](https://eip2535diamonds.substack.com/p/example-of-a-diamond-upgrade?s=w) - Shows how to add new state variables to a diamond.

 ### Diamonds in Projects
+* [🌱 Beanstalk 🤝 EIP-2535 💎](https://bean.money/blog/beanstalk-eip-2535) - Lays out benefits of EIP-2535 with examples from their project.
 * [Smart Contracts as Apps](https://0xhabitat.substack.com/p/33) - EIP-2535 Diamonds and the feasibility of a DAO Operating System
 * [Dark Forest & the Diamond Standard](https://blog.zkga.me/dark-forest-and-the-diamond-standard) - Dark Forest project moves to and dicusses diamonds.
 * [The Diamond Standard: A new paradigm for upgradeability](https://medium.com/derivadex/the-diamond-standard-a-new-paradigm-for-upgradeability-569121a08954) - DerivaDEX on diamonds.